Olivier-Boudeville/OSDL-Orge/src/doc/general/Orge-license.rst

 The initial plan was to release specifically the Orge implementation under the `GNU General Public License <http://www.gnu.org/licenses/gpl.html>`_ (GPL).
 However the GPL focuses only on software being released, thus it would have allowed a third-party to run commercially Orge, on server-side (hence with no software to release), which was not wanted.

-.. comment::  GNU AGPLv3 (http://en.wikipedia.org/wiki/Affero_General_Public_License) might be used, but I was unable to find a clear analysis.
+.. comment  GNU AGPLv3 (http://en.wikipedia.org/wiki/Affero_General_Public_License) might be used, but I was unable to find a clear analysis.
 What I understood led me to think it is too permissive for my needs.